browngraphicslab/Dash-Web/MulticolumnView original.txt

      * Elsewhere, this is then multiplied by each relative-width
      * document's (potentially decimal) * count to compute its actual width (400px, 400px and 200px).
      *
-     * If the underlying totalColumnRatioAllocation or this.resolveLayoutInformation return undefined
+     * If the underlying totalRatioAllocation or this.resolveLayoutInformation return undefined
      * because we're waiting indirectly on promises to resolve, this value will be undefined as well.
      */
     @computed
     private get columnUnitLength(): number | undefined {
-        if (this.resolvedLayoutInformation && this.totalColumnRatioAllocation !== undefined) {
-            return this.totalColumnRatioAllocation / 4; // this.resolvedLayoutInformation.starSumCol;
-        }
-    }

-    @computed
-    private get rowUnitLength(): number | undefined {
-        if (this.resolvedLayoutInformation && this.totalRowRatioAllocation !== undefined) {
+        if (this.resolvedLayoutInformation && this.totalRatioAllocation !== undefined) {
-            //return this.totalRowRatioAllocation / Math.ceil(this.resolvedLayoutInformation.starSumRow / 4);
-            //console.log(this.totalRowRatioAllocation / Math.ceil(this.ratioDefinedDocs.length / 4));
-            return this.totalRowRatioAllocation / Math.ceil(this.ratioDefinedDocs.length / 4);
+            return this.totalRatioAllocation / this.resolvedLayoutInformation.starSum;
         }
     }